biothings/mygene.info/docs/doc/query_service.rst

     http://mygene.info/v2/query?q=cdk2&size=1&facets=taxid,type_of_gene

-Particularly relevant to species facets (i.e., "facets=taxid"), you can also pass a "`species_facet_filter <#species_facet_filter>`_" parameter to filter the returned hits on a given species, without changing the scope of the facets (i.e. facet counts will not change).
-This is useful when you need to get the subset of the hits for a given species after the initial faceted queries on species.
+Particularly relevant to species facets (i.e., "facets=taxid"), you can pass a "`species_facet_filter <#species_facet_filter>`_" parameter to filter the returned hits on a given species, without changing the scope of the facets (i.e. facet counts will not change).
+This is useful when you need to get the subset of the hits for a given species after the initial faceted query on species.

 You can see the different "hits" are returned in the following queries, while "facets" keeps the same::